-Absolutely.
-This is true.
-We likely all remember “TANSTAAFL”, “There ain’t no such thing as a free lunch.”
+We likely all remember TANSTAAFL, “There ain’t no such thing as a free lunch.”

 Citizens pay taxes.
 Our elected officials choose how to redistribute collected taxes for the benefit of citizens.

 For example, “Someone pays” for your fire protection.
 “Someone pays” for your police department.
 “Someone pays” for your roads.
 “Someone pays” for your hospital.
 “Someone pays” for your city park.
-“Someone pays” for all of the things that make this country great.
+“Someone pays” for everything that makes this country great.
 “Someone” is all the adults in the room who pay taxes on income, purchases, and property.

 Children are not employed and do not pay taxes.
-Do we deny them healthcare?
+So do we deny them healthcare?
 Of course, not.

 Even you were once a child.
 Sure our roads are bumpy, services are sketchy, and no one is entirely happy with our state’s use of collected tax dollars, but all of us are responsible for the well-being of Louisiana’s children.

-In a state that grants tax credits to professional sports teams and movie studios that exceed the amount of state general funds expended for child welfare, surely, we can at least afford to celebrate this good news for Louisiana’s children: they have access to medical care.
+In a state that grants tax credits to professional sports teams, movie studios, and corporations in amounts that exceed the state general funds expended for child welfare, surely, we can at least afford to celebrate this good news for Louisiana’s children: they have access to medical care.